📝 Recipes, knowledge & memory · ⏱️ 4 min read

 Every failed portion costs you not just the ingredients, but also your cook's time to remake it.
 With an average portion cost of €8 and 2 failures per day, you lose €5,840 per year.

-• Preparation order - step by step what when
+• Step sequence - what happens when

-💡 Example: Pasta Carbonara (4 servings)
+?
+Example: Pasta Carbonara (4 servings)

 Ingredients: